 This guide is the first to introduce urban naturalists to over 60 of the common lichens now found in cities and urban areas throughout northeastern North America — in parks and schoolyards, on streets, and in open spaces.
 Divided into three sections — lichen basics, including their biology, chemistry, morphology, and role in human history; species accounts and descriptions; and an illustrated glossary, index, and references for further reading — the book aims to connect city dwellers and visitors with the natural world around them.
 The descriptions, exquisite photographs, and line drawings will enable users to enter the hidden world of lichens.

-Allen recieved a Ph.D. in Biology from The Graduate Center in 2017.
+Allen received a Ph.D. in Biology from the Graduate Center in 2017.

-Lendemer recieved a Ph.D. in Biology from The Graduate Center in 2012 and is currently an assistant professor in Graduate Center's Ph.D.
+Lendemer received a Ph.D. in Biology from the Graduate Center in 2012 and is currently an assistant professor in the Graduate Center's Ph.D.
 Program in Biology.

 Purchase this book